smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 @![javaEE, javaSE]

 !!!
+NOTE
-IMPORTANT This feature is only available on Android apps.
-Currently, JavaSE (embedded) and JavaEE (cloud) apps don't support that. !!!
+This feature is only available on Android apps.
+Currently, JavaSE (embedded) and JavaEE (cloud) apps don't support that.
+!!!

 !@